Mymar

 Distribution

-of Mymar have been recorded from multiple biogeographic regions including the Palaearctic (with material from Europe and revisions covering Russian Far East), Africa (M. africanum), Australia, China, and Sri Lanka (M. taprobanicum).
+of Mymar have been recorded from multiple biogeographic regions including the Palaearctic (with type material from Europe and revisions covering Russian Far East), Africa (M. africanum), Australia, China, and Sri Lanka (M. taprobanicum).
 Specific distribution records are documented for individual species rather than the as a whole.

 Ecological Role